victorjohnsonk/victorjohnsonblog.github.io/_posts/2022/06/2022-06-22-FastAPI - the best tool to make API in python.md

 ---
 layout: post
-title:  "FastAPI - the best tool to make API in python" permalink : /fastapi-the-best-tool-to-make-api-in-python
+title:  "FastAPI - the best tool to make API in python"
+description: "Explore FastAPI, a modern framework ideal for building high-performance APIs in Python with async support and automatic documentation." permalink : /fastapi-the-best-tool-to-make-api-in-python
 author: admin
 categories: [ Programming ]